Mesothelioma Compensation Claims

-Fieldfisher is one of the UK's foremost mesothelioma claims practice.
+Fieldfisher is one of the UK's foremost mesothelioma claims practices.
 We are renowned for our success and commitment in the pursuit of mesothelioma claims and other asbestos disease claims.

 We are aggressive in our pursuit of mesothelioma claims and asbestos disease claims against employers and their insurers for compensation.
 Our formidable team members are recognised as some of the UK's leading litigators.
 We have been involved in landmark mesothelioma cases.
 Our innovation and Caroline Pinfold's court success led to claimants being able to reclaim care costs on behalf of hospices as part of a mesothelioma claim.

 We are proud sponsors of Mesothelioma UK, a national resource centre dedicated to providing specialist Mesothelioma information, support & improved care and treatment.

 We have successfully concluded over 2,500 mesothelioma and asbestos compensation claims, recovering over £190 million in compensation on behalf of sufferers and their families, throughout the UK and abroad.

 Asbestos is known as the 'silent killer', with the effects sometimes not making themselves known for 30 – 40 years after exposure.